Josh Jung Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.53 team ERA ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.58).

-- The Rays allow the 10th-fewest home runs in baseball (66 total, one per game).
+- Rays pitchers combine to allow the ninth-fewest home runs in baseball (67 total, one per game).

-- Bradley (4-2) gets the starting nod for the Rays in his eighth start of the season.
-He has a 3.60 ERA in 35 2/3 innings pitched, with 48 strikeouts.
+- McClanahan (9-1 with a 2.02 ERA and 87 strikeouts in 75 2/3 innings pitched) aims for his 10th victory when he gets the start for the Rays, his 14th of the season.

-- In his last time out on Sunday, the righty threw five innings against the Boston Red Sox, allowing two earned runs while surrendering six hits.
+- In his most recent appearance on Monday against the Boston Red Sox, the lefty went six innings, allowing one earned run while surrendering five hits.

-- The 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.